davidpak/SmartNote/README.md

 * `ant resolve` - Checks for and downloads dependencies.
 * `ant build` - Builds the server.
 This will download dependencies if they have not already been downloaded.
+* `ant jar` - Creates a JAR file of the server.
+This will build the server if it has not already been built.
-* `ant dist` - Creates a standalone distributable, which can be run without Ant.
+* `ant dist` - Creates a standalone distributable archive of the server.
 This will build the server if it has not already been built.
 * `ant build-test` - Builds the server and tests.

 You may also set up an IDE to build and run the server.
 Ensure your IDE has support for Ant and set up your project to use the buildfile `server/build.xml`, have configured it to use a suitable JRE, and to include all of the `jar` files in the `server/lib/` directory on the classpath.